Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Fully quantum inflation

 Note that this constraint follows simply from classical probability theory and has nothing to do with the causal structure of the $AB$-Cut inflation DAG.
 However, we will now combine it with a constraint that {\em does} follow from this causal structure.

 Specifically, we consider the $d$-separation relations among the visible nodes.
+In brief, the $d$-separation relations in a given DAG $G$ are the graphical description of the conditional independence of variables (or sets thereof) associated to the nodes of $G$ for any distribution compatible with $G$.
+These descriptions are given in terms of paths between the nodes in question (see, e.g., Refs.~\cite{peters2017elements,Pearl_2009} for a formal definition of $d$-separation).
 In the case of the $AB$-Cut inflation, there is one such relation, namely, that $A_1$ and $B_1$ are $d$-separated given the empty set.
-It follows that for any distribution $P_{A_1 B_1 C_1}$ that is compatible with the $AB$-Cut inflation DAG, we require
+This holds because the only path between $A_{1}$ and $B_{1}$ in the $AB$-Cut inflation passes through $C_{1}$, which is a collider---see Refs.~\cite{peters2017elements,Pearl_2009}.
+As a consequence, the variables $A_{1}$ and $B_{1}$ are marginally independent (which is equivalent to independence conditioned on the empty set) in any distribution compatible with the $AB$-Cut inflation.
+That is, for any such distribution $P_{A_1 B_1 C_1}$, we require

 To get a nontrivial causal compatibility inequality on the marginals of $P_{A_1 B_1 C_1}$, it suffices to combine the equality constraint of Eq.~\eqref{eq:dsepABcut} with the marginal compatibility inequality of Eq.~\eqref{BellWignerInequality} to obtain: